 - 5 March 2026: The task force's own measurement at the Oberwart clinic, 830 fibres per cubic metre, taken on wet ground in high humidity (Salzburger Nachrichten).

-- 8 and 14 April 2026: In Szombathely, up to 292,000 fibres per cubic metre are measured, with the participation of the same laboratory that is also active for the Land Burgenland; Hungary declares a health emergency (KÖR-KER; Greenpeace).
+- 14 April 2026: In Szombathely, seven values between 35,000 and 292,000 fibres per cubic metre are documented, with the participation of the same laboratory that is also active for the Land Burgenland; Hungary declares a health emergency (Greenpeace).

-- 23 May 2026: The NAV delivery data on the four quarries becomes public (HVG).
+- 23 May 2026: The NAV freight data on the four quarries becomes public (HVG).

-- 26 May 2026: Hutter, in Falter: the origin is "not clarified", and the values are "not considered realistic".
+- 26 May 2026: Hutter, in Falter: the origin of the specific batch is "not clarified", and the high values are "not considered realistic".

 Note

-Hans-Peter Hutter's position is represented by his own statements in the Falter interview (issue 22/2026).
+Hans-Peter Hutter's position is represented by his statements in the Falter interview (issue 22/2026); the quoted question and answer are reproduced in full.
+Several of the assessments drawn on here, for instance regarding the same laboratory, the measurement conditions and the origin, come from a release by Greenpeace, an organisation with a stake in the matter; we flag this.
 Should any point presented here be demonstrably incorrect, we will correct it.

 Sources